kign/c4wa/etc/doc/comparison.md

 Pretty much same logic we had originally.

-On top of that, to run this WASM file one only needs 3 lines of JavaScript code (or any other Web Assembly runtime), to read the file, to instantiate `WebAssembly` object, and to call exported function.
+On top of that, to run this WASM file one only needs 3 lines of JavaScript code (or any other Web Assembly runtime): to read the file, to instantiate `WebAssembly` object, and to call exported function.
 Nothing else.

 **zig**

-As another experiment, consider [Zig language](https://ziglang.org/), which comes prepackages with Web Assembly compiler.
+As another experiment, consider [Zig language](https://ziglang.org/), which conveniently comes prepackages with Web Assembly compiler.
 First, we re-write our function in `Zig`:

 ```zig
 export fn collatz(N: i32) i32 {